 - Radio Unnamable with Bob Fass (New York City)

 - Radio Heartland (MPR)

 Along with his original music, Warner is widely admired for his moving interpretations of songs written by others.
 Audience favorites include Don't Laugh at Me, The Garden Song (Inch by Inch) and Homegrown Tomatoes.
-Many also know Dennis for his viral YouTube video I'm My Own Grandpa with over three quarter of a million hits.
+Many also know Dennis for his viral YouTube video I'm My Own Grandpa with over 862,000 hits.

 Throughout his career, Dennis has collaborated with many noted musicians, including rock and roll legend Bobby Vee, J.D.
-Steele, Prudence Johnson, Freebo, James Lee Stanley, Peter Ostroushko, Paul Diethelm (Stretch Rocker) and George Maurer.
+Steele, Freebo, James Lee Stanley, Prudence Johnson, Peter Ostroushko, Paul Diethelm and George Maurer.

-Though he calls Minnesota home, Warner loves to travel, touring solo and also with his band “the D’s”.
+Though he calls Minnesota home, Warner loves to travel and tour, either solo or with his band the D’s.
 On and off the stage, Dennis is personable and good-humored.
 When not working on his music, he can be found sailing, eating ice cream or perhaps listening to a Minnesota Twins baseball game.
 On a good day, he's doing all three.